maha4028/economic-charting/README.md

 ## Poverty

 Maryland and Virginia are in the top 10 states nationally with the lowest overall poverty rate, 4th and 7th lowest respectively.
-This is in contrast with the rest of the South Atlantic region of DC (43rd), DE (18th), WV (48th), NC (36th), SC (42nd), GA (38th), and FL (31st) which, for the most part, are among the states with the highest overall poverty rate.
+This is in contrast with the rest of the South Atlantic regions of DC (43rd), DE (18th), WV (48th), NC (36th), SC (42nd), GA (38th), and FL (31st) which, for the most part, are among the states with the highest overall poverty rate.

 <p align="center">
 <img src="plots/dmv_poverty.png" alt="Plot #9" width="400">
 </p>

-Other than Maryland, the remaining 4 states with the 5 lowest state-level poverty rates nationally are New Hampshire (1st), Utah (2nd), Minnesota (3rd), and Colorado (5th).
+Many attribute the lower rates of poverty in Maryland and Virginia to their relativley larger economies, higher rate of human capital investment, and positive externalities from the Federal Government.
+Other than Maryland, the remaining four states with the five lowest state-level poverty rates nationally are New Hampshire (1st), Utah (2nd), Minnesota (3rd), and Colorado (5th).

 ## Stock market